snakesch/SDrecall/README.md

 :crystal_ball: TODO: Quick run wrapper script :crystal_ball:

 ## Customized run
+As users may allocate different number of threads in each step, customized run allows users to execute each step separately with a defined number of threads.
+Users are advised to use more threads for WGS data in some steps discussed below.

 ### 0. Prepare SD regions (BED format)
 #### 0.1.
 Download reference files
 ##### 0.1.1.
 Reference genome (hg19)